 Feet have one of the highest concentrations of nerve endings in the body, designed to help people adapt to the world around them.
-Letting Baby go barefoot outdoors will allow him to feel the ground beneath his feet directly, which can help him hone his balance as well as his appreciation for nature.
-Unless you’re in an area where there might be hidden danger, like broken glass, letting Baby explore even the outdoors without his shoes will help him better connect with nature.
+Letting Baby go barefoot outdoors will allow them to feel the ground beneath their feet directly, which can help them hone their balance as well as their appreciation for nature.
+Unless you’re in an area where there might be hidden danger, like broken glass, letting Baby explore even the outdoors without their shoes will help them better connect with nature.

 Footwear certainly has its place, but freeing the foot has undeniable benefits, too.
 Letting feet breathe is a good way to reduce the risk of infection, and being cramped up in shoes all day can affect the way little feet naturally develop.
 Baby isn’t the only one who can enjoy a little barefoot time, either – next time you’re about to slip on some shoes, consider letting your feet free to wander for a while instead.

 - American Academy of Pediatrics (AAP).
 Staheli, Lynn T. “Shoes for Children: A Review.”
 Pediatrics 88.2 (1990).